112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 they saved an untold number of American lives.

-French resistance groups blew up a series of bridges in southern France and delayed one of the Wehrmacht's crack units (Das Reich Panzer Division) for _twelve days_ in getting from Bordeaux to Normandy.
+French resistance groups blew up a series of bridges in southern France and delayed one of the Wehrmacht’s crack units (Das Reich Panzer Division) for _twelve days_ in getting from Bordeaux to Normandy.

-About 30,000 FFI troups supported the Third Army's VIII Corps in Brittany: they seized and held key spots; they conducted extensive guerrilla operations behind the German lines.
+About 30,000 FFI troups supported the Third Army’s VIII Corps in Brittany: they seized and held key spots; they conducted extensive guerrilla operations behind the German lines.